luisdsaco/sacsecurity/README.md

 A key finder is a testing tool that searches for keys inside a text or a file and detects its presence.
 This version is a reduced one written in x86-64 assembler as an example of how to take advantage of microprocessors to improve security fast in real time.

-This kind of tools are common in government agencies to spy communications searching for special words automaticly and firing notifications to the law enforcement bodies to make our societies safers.
+This kind of tools are common in government agencies to spy communications searching for special words automaticly and firing notifications to the law enforcement bodies to make our societies safer.

 keyfinder currently searches for the word "password" that is coded in text file with exactly 64 bits.
 The word can be stored directly in a register of a microprocessor of 64 bits.
 The comparison is done directly with only a single microprocessor instruction.
 This fact would let to implement an embedded system in a computer network analyzing the data flow with in the middle of a communication channel without affecting its performance.
 Of course, this is not very reusable, but the aim of the program is simply to show the benefits of implementing software directly on microprocessors instead of high level languages.

-For software engineers this tools can be useful to test if passwords are included in the code.
+For software engineers this kind of tools can be useful to test if passwords are included in the code.
 This would be a bad programming practice if they want to write secure code.

 A tool like keyfinder can be use as a fast automatic testing one in environments of continuous delivery.